 If, on the other hand, the minimum score is not achieved, the investor is informed of the insufficient result and advised not to invest because of his insufficient financial knowledge.
 In any case, the investor will not be prevented from proceeding with the investment.
-The questionnaire can be repeated at any time.
+The questionnaire can be repeated 90 days after the last completion.

 If the Manager has the necessary information, then he can carry out the appropriateness assessment and warn the Investor in the event of any impropriety.
 In any case, taking into account the Manager's warnings, in case of inappropriate operation, the Investor can either decide to cancel the operation or confirm its request for execution, even when the information he/she provided are incomplete.
 If the Manager lacks the necessary information, he informs the Investor of the impossibility of carrying out the appropriateness assessment.
 Therefore, he requests the Investor to confirm his/her willingness to continue (by completing the order entry anyway) or cancel the operation.